xaelkaz/go-blob-7tv/README.md

 - **Emote search**: Search emotes on 7TV API with customizable filters
 - **Trending emotes**: Get the most popular emotes by period (daily, weekly, monthly, all-time)
+- **Advanced animation filtering**: Filter emotes by animation type (all, animated only, static only)
 - **Cache system**: Redis for fast responses and reduced load on external APIs
 - **Cloud storage**: Upload and manage emotes on Azure Blob Storage
 - **Rate limiting**: Protection against abuse with limits per endpoint